bmen25124/SillyTavern-Custom-Scenario/readme.md

 You also received a card with the following message: {{occasionMessage}}
 ```

-Assume this was answers of the question:
+Assume this was the answer to the question:
 ```yml
 gift: "a book"
 message: "birthday"